Information concerning general good requirements of Croatian law (mandatory provisions of Croatian law)

 Fees to be paid to the Croatian Financial Services Supervisory Agency

-In accordance with Article 4 paragraph 5 of the Croatian Ordinance on calculation, amount and charging of fees paid to the Croatian Financial Services Supervisory Agency for the year 2016 (Official Gazette No. 136/15) the insurance company should pay annual flat fee for providing insurance business on a freedom to provide services basis in the Republic of Croatia in the amount of 5,000.00 HRK and if providing insurance business on a freedom of establishment in the Republic of Croatia 20.000,00 HRK to the account holder: the Croatian Financial Services Supervisory Agency, Miramarska 24b, 10 000 Zagreb, IBAN: HR91 2390 0011 1003 29373, SWIFT CODE: HPBZHR2X, BANK: Croatian Postal Bank with reference number 857.
-Deadline for payment is one month from the date of receipt of the report from the supervisory authority on exchange of statistical information about activities carried out on the freedom to provide services basis and freedom of establishment by insurance companies with head office in EEA countries.
+In accordance with Article 4 paragraph 5 of the Croatian Ordinance on calculation, amount and charging of fees paid to the Croatian Financial Services Supervisory Agency for the year 2018 (Official Gazette No. 128/17) the insurance company should pay annual flat fee for providing insurance business on a freedom of establishment basis in the Republic of Croatia in the amount of 20,000.00 HRK to the account holder: the Croatian Financial Services Supervisory Agency, Miramarska 24b, 10 000 Zagreb, IBAN: HR91 2390 0011 1003 29373, SWIFT CODE: HPBZHR2X, BANK: Croatian Postal Bank with reference number 857within three months of the end of the year for which the fee is calculated.

 In addition, please note that all costs of wire transfer are borne by the payer (the cost of the Bank and the intermediary / foreign banks).